crmlatte/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the valid input values.
 * When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
-* You can remove all the student’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the student's tags by typing `t/` without specifying any tags after it.

 Examples: